-- Everything you do in enough detail that a stranger could reproduce your work using only your lab notebook as a guide. - All observations as you see them. - All values including masses, lengths, pressures, volumes...etc using correct significant figures and units. - All calculations.
+- Everything you do in enough detail that a stranger could reproduce your work using only your lab notebook as a guide. - All observations as you see them. - All values including masses, lengths, pressures, volumes...etc. using correct significant figures and units. - All calculations.
 Any calculations should be done in your notebook.
-If they are done outside of class, you should submit the carbon copies of the work in the next lab session. - Before leaving class you must: - Sign and date the bottom of every completed page - o Have the instructor sign your last notebook page completed in the lab session. - Submit the carbon copies of your notebook pages for that lab session.
+If they are done outside of class, you should submit the carbon copies of the work in the next lab session. - Before leaving the lab you must: - Sign and date the bottom of every completed page. - Have the instructor sign your last notebook page completed in the lab period. - o If available, submit the carbon copies of your notebook pages for that lab session.